Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

 \subsection{Subjective Questionnaire}

-After the experiment, participants completed a questionnaire on their experience and preferences.
-When asked about their preferred hand dominance condition, 20 participants reported their DH, and 8 their NDH.
-Participants also perceived their interactions and the sense of touch in the virtual environment as fairly believable ($4.61 \pm 1.50$).

-We asked participants to rate certain user experience concepts on a 7-point Likert scale.
-The results are presented in Table \ref{tab:FORM_RESULTS}.
-When asked about the ease of the task, participants reported the task to be easier for \textit{(i)} H-WC group than H-WNC and \textit{(ii)} DH condition than NDH.
-When asked about the pleasantness of the haptic feedback they received, both groups rated DH higher than NDH similarly.
-When asked about the pleasantness of the discrimination between the two available virtual boxes, \textit{(i)} both groups rated DH higher than NDH, and \textit{(ii)} their difference was higher with H-WNC than H-WC.
+Participants completed a post-questionnaire on their experience and preferences.
+20 participants preferred using their dominant hand and 8 their non-dominant hand.
+They were also asked to rate various user experience concepts on a 7-point Likert scale, as shown in Table \ref{tab:SubjectiveTable}.
+Participants reported the task to be easier for \textit{(i)} H-WC group than H-WNC and \textit{(ii)} using DH than NDH.
+Both participant groups rated higher rates of pleasantness for haptic cues using DH than NDH.
+Finally, asked about the pleasantness of the discrimination task, \textit{(i)} both groups rated DH higher than NDH, and \textit{(ii)} their difference was higher with H-WNC than H-WC.

-Finally, we asked participants to rate their physical and mental fatigue.
-In general, they did not experience fatigue physically (H-WC: $4.4 \pm 1.3$ H-WNC: $3.1 \pm 1.8$) or mentally (H-WC: $3.4 \pm 2.3$ H-WNC: $2.0 \pm 1.4$), although H-WC group felt more mental and physical fatigue compare to H-WNC.
+Participants also rated having perceived fairly believable interactions and a sense of touch ($4.61 \pm 1.50$).
+Finally, when asked \textit{While making your selections, which strategy did you use?
+What did you focus on?} in an open question form, some participants wrote ‘‘I felt the soft box more, so it was easy to know the hard box" or ‘‘I focused on the first box that I touched; in that way, I could differentiate the stiffness values'' -- supporting their reported rate values.